Constitution of Tanzania: Changes in 1965

+Permanent Constitution (1977-present)

 One month after CCM was founded, the Permanent Constitution was approved.
 This Constitution essentially confirmed the main principles of the Republic and Interim Constitutions, i.e., strong presidency, dual government structure, one-party state.

 Since 1977, several amendments have been applied to the original Constitution.
 Many of these are related to the relationship between the united government and the Zanzibar government.
 In the early 1990s, President of the Union Ali Hassan Mwinyi launched a program of liberal reforms.
 He nominated a commission (named Nyalali Commission after its president Francis Nyalali) dedicated to preparing the transition to a multi-party political system.
 Based on the commission's works, several amendments were promulgated.
 The Eighth Amendment (1992) established that a member of any registered political party could run for any political seat; coherently, new rules were defined governing the parties' registration.
 The Ninth Amendment reorganized presidential elections and introduced the possibility of impeachment by the Parliament; further, it separated the functions of President and Prime Minister.

 The relationships between Zanzibar and the Union were also modified over time.
 For example, the Eleventh Amendment established the President of Zanzibar and the Union vice president as two different, independent roles.